 At Ark Chamberlain, we want our children to develop a love of learning and experience a rounded education.
 We ensure every year group covers a broad and balanced curriculum which engages the children.
 Every day, maths, writing and reading will be taught, as these are core subjects and very important to children’s development.

 In addition to this, we teach topic-which covers geography and history, PSHCE- which involves children’s personal, social and health education, RE, computing and Spanish.

-We are incredibly lucky to have specialist teachers to deliver PE, music, art and science.
+We are incredibly lucky to have specialist teachers to deliver PE, music and art.
 These subjects are taught once a week and give the children a wealth of opportunities to extend their learning.

 Our primary curriculum is designed to prepare children for secondary school and for the national curriculum tests in English and mathematics taken in their final year with us.
 By catering to children’s different strengths, aptitudes and interests, we aim to make sure that every child achieves their full potential.
 In addition we utilise the power of the world wide web to enhance your child’s learning experience and give them access to a global community.

 The core curriculum at Key Stages 2 (years 3 – 6) comprises: